upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### Managed Kubernetes clusters

-In managed Kubernetes environments such as AWS EKS or GCP GKE, you don’t control the Kubernetes control plane nodes.
+In managed Kubernetes environments such as AWS EKS or GCP GKE, you don't control the Kubernetes control plane nodes.
 As a result, each managed Kubernetes provider handles the resource needs of Upbound providers differently.

 #### Amazon Elastic Kubernetes Service